Common Fertility Tests

 - Day-three blood tests: These fertility testing methods are performed on the second-to-fifth day of the menstrual cycle, and include checking the levels of hormones such as FSH, LH, Estradiol, TSH, and Prolactin.

 - Female physical exam: This method of fertility testing typically involves a general exam, comprehensive pelvic exam, including a transvaginal ultrasound of the ovaries and uterus, as well as cultures of the cervix.
 Pap smears and a breast exam may be performed if you have not had your annual with your gynecologist

-- Testing for carrier status of Cystic Fibrosis: This test may be indicated for one or both partners.
+- Testing for genetic mutation carrier status (for hereditary diseases like Cystic Fibrosis): This test may be indicated for one or both partners.
 Diagnostic tests may be indicated for diseases like HIV, Hepatitis, Gonorrhea and Syphilis.